prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 Make sure to indicate that the variables are required.

-8. Return to the home screen, click `Delivery > Creatives`, and create a creative with `Native Format`, choosing the template you created.
+* `Step 8`: Return to the home screen, click `Delivery > Creatives`, and create a creative with `Native Format`, choosing the template you created.
 In the user-defined variables you just created, set the following values:

 {: .table .table-bordered .table-striped }
 | Variable Name       | Value                            |
 |---------------------+----------------------------------|
 | isPrebid            | 1                                |
 | hb_cache_id_local   | %%PATTERN:hb_cache_id_local%%    |

-9. Create Prebid line items with price priority and a display ad type that is targeting `hb_pb key-values`.
+* `Step 9`: Create Prebid line items with price priority and a display ad type that is targeting `hb_pb key-values`.
 Associate the creative you added in steps 4 thru 8 (making sure to choose your native format as expected creatives on the line item) to the ad unit you created in the second step.

 #### Integration Example
 {:.no_toc}